GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

 exceed 10 while at least one thread would remain idle.
 Both keys apply solely to the named user, task group and queue; every other user is unaffected.

+The configured name must be the username of an existing account, and is looked up once when the configuration is read.
+Whether a differently cased spelling is accepted follows `auth.userNameCaseInsensitive`, the same as everywhere else in Gerrit.
+A name no account has is logged and limits nothing.

 or to make it applicable for every user:

 ```